joshourisman/django-pydantic-settings/README.md

 ## Use pydantic settings management to simplify configuration of Django settings.

-Very much a work in progress, but reads the standard DJANGO_SETTINGS_MODULE environment variable (defaulting to pydantic_settings.Settings) to load a sub-class of pydantic_settings.Settings.
+Very much a work in progress, but reads the standard DJANGO_SETTINGS_MODULE environment variable (defaulting to pydantic_settings.settings.PydanticSettings) to load a sub-class of pydantic_settings.Settings.
 All settings (that have been defined in pydantic_settings.Settings) can be overridden with environment variables.
 A special DatabaseSettings class is used to allow multiple databases to be configured simply with DSNs.
 In theory, django-pydantic-settings should be compatible with any version of Django that runs on Python 3.6+ (which means Django 1.11 and on), but is only tested against officially supported versions (currently 2.2, 3.0, and 3.1).

 ## Installation & Setup